vickiwuuuu/XianWu_coding_challenge/README.md

 7. Compute and Interpret your results.
 8. Complete a short write-up (single-spaced, 11 point font, with a hard limit of 2 pages).
 9. Complete the rest of the short answers on the application.
 10. Include 3 parts as your final submission: Data found online + Code + Write up and short questions on the application.
+Submit by committing to your private branch cut from this repository.

 ### The write up:
 The write up is the portion where you can demonstrate the complete thought processes when you complete the challenge.
 The suggested write-up comes with